Metatarsal fracture (acute) - aftercare

 More about Your Injury

-A break in the part of your 5thmetatarsal bone closest to the foot is called a Jones fracture.
+A break in the part of your 5th metatarsal bone closest to the ankle is called a Jones fracture.
 This area of the bone has low blood flow.
 This makes healing difficult.

 What to Expect

-If your bones are still aligned (meaning that the broken ends meet), you will probably wear a cast or splint for 6 - 8 weeks.
+If your bones are still aligned (meaning that the broken ends meet), you will probably wear a cast or splint for 6 to 8 weeks.

 - You may be told not to put weight on your foot.
 You will need crutches or other support to help you get around.